AVIF to WEBP Converter — Free Online

 Quality tips for AVIF → WEBP

 When converting AVIF to WEBP, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If WEBP is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For AVIF to WEBP conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+Both are modern lossy-capable formats, so the conversion is one lossy encode of already-compressed data; keep the quality near the 92 default to avoid stacking visible artifacts on top of AVIF's original compression.
+WebP fully preserves any alpha channel from the AVIF, so transparency carries over cleanly.

 Troubleshooting